kubedb/docs/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md

 ## Resume Elasticsearch

-Say, the Elasticsearch CR was deleted with `spec.terminationPolicy` to `Halt` and you want to re-create the Elasticsearch cluster using the existing auth secrets and the PVCs.
+Say, the Elasticsearch CR was deleted with `spec.deletionPolicy` to `Halt` and you want to re-create the Elasticsearch cluster using the existing auth secrets and the PVCs.

 You can do it by simpily re-deploying the original Elasticsearch object: